edelagziel/Character-Catalog-System/README.md

 - **Error Handling**:
   - Implement checks for null pointers and allocation failures.
   - Provide meaningful error messages to the user.

+- **String Duplication**:
+  - Do **not** use `strdup` or any non-standard string duplication functions.
+  - When copying strings, manually allocate memory using `malloc` or `new`, and use `strcpy` or similar functions to copy the content.
+  - Ensure you properly allocate and deallocate memory to prevent leaks.

 ## Requirements 🛠️